Purdue-CS193/homework-0-squingito/index.md

+# Jerry Russo's First CS193 Homework

+The best things about CS-193 are:
+- It will teach us how to use the terminal, bash, and github and manipulating repositorys
+- It will help us fill in the gaps we may have in our CS knowlage to be successful in our CS Careers
+- Lastly, our awesome TAs

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.